You might be looking for...

 M.S. in Geological Sciences, University of Southern California, 2008

-Master of Library and Information Science, San Jose State University, in progress
+Master of Library and Information Science, San Jose State University, 2017

 My background is in Computer Science, Planetary Science, and

 Geology.
 I am most interested in problems that lie at the interfaces

 between these fields, such as automated methods (artificial